How Long to Grill Burgers at 300 Degrees (An Expert Guide)

-Cooking burgers at 300 degrees Fahrenheit can help ensure they reach a safe internal temperature of 160 degrees Fahrenheit, which the USDA recommends to kill harmful bacteria such as E. coli and Salmonella.
+Cooking burgers at this temperature can help ensure they reach a safe internal temperature of 160 degrees Fahrenheit, which the USDA recommends to kill harmful bacteria such as E. coli and Salmonella.
 Source USDA

-Whether grilling small sliders or large patties, cooking at 300 degrees Fahrenheit can produce delicious results.
+Whether grilling small sliders or large patties, cooking at this temperature can produce delicious results.

 8. Lower Fat Content:

-Grilling at 300 degrees allows the fat to drip off, resulting in a lower fat content than cooking in a pan.
+Grilling burger on this temperature allows the fat to drip off, resulting in a lower fat content than cooking in a pan.